App-vNext/Polly/docs/migration-v8.md

 - `ISyncPolicy`
 - `ISyncPolicy<T>`

-These interfaces were created and used as:
+These interfaces were created and used as shown below:

 <!-- snippet: migration-policies-v7 -->
 ```cs